ninoguba/gamestation/README.md

+THIS IS A FORK OF THE ORIGINAL, MODIFIED TO WORK WITH OUR MOC VERSION OF IT.

 # Game Station

 This is the code for my Game Station project, which is a game console enabling players to play 5 interactive games.
 It is built using the LEGO MINDSTORMS EV3 and uses an Alexa powered Echo device to provide voice interaction.